-1. Introduction
+1. INTRODUCTION

-Wheat (Triticumaestivum L.) is a significant staple food crop, which holds second position after rice in India.
+Wheat (Triticum aestivum L.) is a significant staple food crop, which holds second position after rice in India.
 It belongs to Poaceae family, and mainly consumed in raw as well as processed form, such as porridge, wheat flour, semolina, vermicelli and much more.
 It is a highly nutritious cereal comprising of carbohydrate, protein, fiber and other vital nutrients.
 In India, it is mainly grown in rabi season.

 India holds second position in production of wheat after China.
-During the year 2020-2021, the largest producer of wheat in India was Uttar Pradesh (i.e., 35.50 million tons), followed by Madhya Pradesh (17.62 million tons), Punjab (17.14 million tons), Haryana (12.36 million tons), and Bihar (6.34 million tons).
-Moreover, the overall production of wheat in India was 109.52 million tons during the concerned year [1].
+During the year 2020-21, the largest producer of wheat in India was Uttar Pradesh (i.e., 35.50 million tons), followed by Madhya Pradesh (17.62 million tons), Punjab (17.14 million tons), Haryana (12.36 million tons), and Bihar (6.34 million tons).
+Moreover, the overall production of wheat in India was 109.52 million tons during the concerned year (Source: Directorate of Economics & Statistics, DAC&FW, Govt. of India).

 Among the global staple cereals, wheat is considered as a major component of the human diet.
-It holds a significant role for ensuring global food demand and food security [2].
-Several researchers and scientists have carried out time series analysis and forecasting of wheat crop for various geographical regions across the globe [3]. utilized Multiple Linear Regression (MLR) Technique and discriminant function analysis for estimating the wheat productivity in Varanasi district of eastern Uttar Pradesh [4]. developed regression models for forecasting spot blotch severity in susceptible and resistant genotypes of wheat crop under Irrigated timely sown condition (ITS), Irrigated late sown condition (ILS), and Rainfed timely sown condition (RFTS).
+It holds a significant role for ensuring global food demand and food security (Erenstein et al., 2022).
+Several researchers and scientists have carried out time series analysis and forecasting of wheat crop for various geographical regions across the globe.
+Garde et al. (2015) utilized Multiple Linear Regression (MLR) Technique and discriminant function analysis for estimating the wheat productivity in Varanasi district of eastern Uttar Pradesh.
+Pant et al. (2016) developed regression models for forecasting spot blotch severity in susceptible and resistant genotypes of wheat crop under Irrigated timely sown condition (ITS), Irrigated late sown condition (ILS), and Rainfed timely sown condition (RFTS).
 CRI, tillering, jointing, flowering, milking and dough stages of wheat were considered for studying the effect of weather parameters on yearly spot blotch severity.
-The correlation coefficients between the yearly spot blotch severity and weekly weather parameters (Maximum temperature, maximum relative humidity and their joint effects) were computed for measuring the quantitative relationship between these variables [5]. developed a simple linear regression model with ARIMA errors to yearly production of wheat in India during the period of 1960-2016.
-The fitted model was observed to be more accurate than ARIMA model [6]. utilized linear, quadratic, exponential, s-curve, double exponential smoothing, single exponential smoothing, moving average and ARIMA models for forecastingof wheat production in Pakistan [7]. utilized ARIMA, Artificial neural network (ANN) and hybrid time series models for forecasting of wheat production in Haryana.
-Moreover, compound annual growth rate (CAGR) was also evaluated in the study [8]. modeled and forecasted the production of wheat in South Asian region countries, viz.
-Afghanistan, Bangladesh, Bhutan, China, India, Nepal, and Pakistan, on utilizing ARIMA and Holt's linear trend models [9]. forecasted wheat production in Iran using univariate time series models and the Artificial Neural Network (ANN) model.
+The correlation coefficients between the yearly spot blotch severity and weekly weather parameters (Maximum temperature, maximum relative humidity and their joint effects) were computed for measuring the quantitative relationship between these variables.
+Patowary et al. (2017) developed a simple linear regression model with ARIMA errors to yearly production of wheat in India during the period of 1960-2016.
+The fitted model was observed to be more accurate than ARIMA model.
+Masood et al. (2018) utilized linear, quadratic, exponential, s-curve, double exponential smoothing, single exponential smoothing, moving average and ARIMA models for forecasting of wheat production in Pakistan.
+Devi et al. (2021) utilized ARIMA, Artificial neural network (ANN) and hybrid time series models for forecasting of wheat production in Haryana.
+Moreover, compound annual growth rate (CAGR) was also evaluated in the study.
+Yonar et al. (2021) modeled and forecasted the production of wheat in South Asian region countries, viz.

+Afghanistan, Bangladesh, Bhutan, China, India, Nepal, and Pakistan, on utilizing ARIMA and Holt's linear trend models.
+Latifi and Fami (2022) forecasted wheat production in Iran using univariate time series models and the Artificial Neural Network (ANN) model.
 The comparison between ANN and ARIMA (1,1,1) models were made in the study.
-Some other noteworthy contributions towards time series analysis of crops have been made by [10-17].